NEW LYME DISEASE VACCINES

 Lyme Disease Vaccines in Development: What to Know About Current Candidates

-One of the current challenges is creating vaccines that protect against multiple strains of Lyme disease found globally.
+One of the major challenges now is creating vaccines that protect against multiple strains of Lyme disease found globally.

 Pfizer/Valneva Vaccine (VLA15)

-The goal of the vaccine is to generate antibodies that act within the tick during feeding, preventing transmission of the bacteria to humans.
+The goal is to generate antibodies that work inside the tick during feeding, blocking transmission before the bacteria enter the human body.

-This approach is based on blocking infection before it enters the human body.
-Once infection occurs, the bacteria shift protein expression (to OspC), meaning the vaccine is not expected to treat established infection.
+Once infection occurs, the bacteria shift protein expression from OspA to Outer Surface Protein C (OspC), meaning the vaccine is not expected to treat established infection.

 Moderna mRNA Vaccines